BloomTechBackend/bd-team-project-john/project_documents/design_document.md

 *List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

-1.
-2.
+1. Should we include the icons and the text options or only the text options?
+2. Should we add more complicated features or not?
 3.

 ## 3. Use Cases

     *This is where we work backwards from the customer and define what our customers would like to do (and why).
 You may also include use cases for yourselves, or for the organization providing the product to customers.*

-U1. *As a [product] customer, I want to `<result>` when I `<action>`*
+U1.
+As a user, I want to add a new expense so that I can save my expense.

-U2. *As a [product] customer, I want to view my grocery list when I log into the grocery list page*
+U2.
+As a user, I want to save a new income so that I can save it.

-U3. ...
+U3.
+As a user I want to retrieve the list of the current month expenses so that I can make my own analytics.

+U4.As user, I want to retrieve the list of the current month income so that I can make my mind about expenses.

+U5.
+As user, I want to retrieve the list of the last month expenses so that I can make my own analytics.

+U6.
+As user, I want to retrieve the list of the last month incomes  so that I can make my mind.

 ## 4. Project Scope